·

 Spa & Wellness Places:

-Thailand is very well known for its traditional Thai massages, a wonderfully therapeutic practice that combines acupressure, stretching, and yoga-like movements.
-Thai spa and wellness centres employ skilled therapists who have extensive training.
+Thailand is famous for its traditional Thai massages – a wonderfully therapeutic practice combining acupressure, stretching, and yoga-like movements.
+Thai spas employ skilled therapists with extensive training, so you can expect high-quality treatments from experienced professionals.

-• Therapists/Service Providers: It’s common to tip the therapist or service provider directly, and a tip of 10-20% of the service cost is a reasonable range.
+• Therapists/Service Providers: Tipping 10-20% of the service cost directly to your therapist is a reasonable range.

-• Exceptional Service: If you received exceptional service, consider tipping at the higher end of the range to show your appreciation.
+• Exceptional Service: For outstanding treatments, tip at the higher end to show your appreciation.

-• Check for Service Charge: Check your bill to see if a service charge has already been included.
-Some establishments automatically add a service charge, so additional tipping may not be needed.
+• Check for Service Charge: Review your bill to see if a service charge is already included – if so, additional tipping may not be necessary.

 Place for Thai massage at beautiful swimming pool in tropical resort, Koh Chang island, Thailand.